Welcome – Planning and Listed Building Application Now Submitted.

 Winstanley Hall is a Grade II* listed building which has suffered significant deterioration and is in very poor condition.
 Kingswood Homes have now taken ownership of Winstanley Hall, the outbuildings and immediate land surrounding the Hall.

 Kingswood Homes has successfully invested in communities throughout the North West for over 15 years, developing high quality and sustainable residential schemes.
-A process of public consultation is being undertaken in order to present the emerging development proposal for the restoration of Winstanley Hall.

 Kingswood Homes are committed to bringing the Hall back to its former grandeur whilst preserving its heritage.
-As part of this effort we are proposing a sensitively designed residential development to help fund this vital restoration.
+As part of this effort, we are proposing a sensitively designed residential development to help fund this vital restoration.

 WINSTANLEY HALL